open-coding/Deeplearning4j-Hackathon/README.md

 # Step 1 - Download the data (Images with cats and dogs) from Microsoft:
 https://www.microsoft.com/en-us/download/confirmation.aspx?id=54765

-Create resources directory under "src/main/resources" of Git project.
-Copy the downloaded zip file into the resources folder and unzip it there so that PetImages is a direct child of folder "resources".
+Create Images directory under "src/main/resources/Images" of Git project.
+Copy the downloaded zip file into the Imgages folder and unzip it there so that Cats and Dogs is a direct child of folder "Images".

 Keep the original zip file as backup!

 # Step 2 - Preprocessing: Validate and Split Up Input data
 Now we are starting to code.
 The project you have imported has implemented the base functionality for this hackathon.
-However, there are some ToDos in the code which are a good point for you to start.

 Have a look at DataPreprocessing.java

 ## Validate Input data:
 First of all we have to validate the input data.
 Some of the image data is corrupted.
 Have a look at Cat\10404.jpg for example.
 Deeplearning4j will crash during the training phase, if corrupt image files are fed into the pipeline.
 Therefore we have to delete it.
-Look at the method "deleteCorruptJpegData()" and fullfil the implementation.
-You will find hints in the code.
+Look at the method "deleteCorruptJpegData()" this will delete images with invalid JPEG data.

 ## Split up training and test set

 Next we have to split up training and test data.
 To compare different neural network architectures fairly, we have to create a fixed test set for the whole hackathon.
 Suggestion is to use 20 % of the data as test data.
-Fullfill implementation of method "splitUpTrainingAndTestSet()".
+This is implemented within the method "splitUpTrainingAndTestSet()".

 ## Execute DataPreprocessing

 Finally start the main method in DataPreprocessing.
 Check if everything works fine.
-If yes, you will have two directories under resources: "PetImages" for our Training Set and "ValidationPetImages" for our test set.
+If yes, you will have two directories under resources: "Images" for our Training Set and "ValidationImages" for our test set.
 There should be ~10.000 Cats and ~10.000 Dogs for the training set and ~2500 Cats and ~2500 Dogs for the test set.

 # Step 3 - Check training pipeline